Addressing Uganda's mental health gap: fighting stigma and protecting vulnerable communities in the Wakiso District.

 With this in mind, GCWR is conducting a year-long project funded by Madiro to promote and protect the mental health of its community.
 They do so by setting up an intervention centre and a helpline to share information and welcome those who need counselling.
 The organization is also conducting healing circles, individual counselling sessions, distributing self-care kits, and partnering with other programs to maximize their impact on their beneficiaries.

-"My mental health challenges and being gay have been associated with witchcraft.
+"My mental health challenges have been associated with witchcraft.
 I have been taken to churches for deliverance.
 At one point I have felt like a disgrace but being in a space with people like me has relieved me.
 I have made friends, I have learnt to overcome.", says one of GCWR's beneficiaries.

 *Source: American Psychological Association, Mental health in Uganda, February 2021